Palmerston North Speedway.

 Whittle also from Australia in second.

-Bruce (Kiwi) Cribb shown right was an early rider at Palmerston North and competed in England.
+Kiwi Cribb shown right was an early rider at Palmerston North who was the father of Bruce Cribb who competed in England.

 In early 1939 the interest in Speedway was fading so the show ground owners, the A & P Society arranged a variety day which included "Chariot racing"